dangerneck/glac/README.md

 This is a single page form wrapped in a single (`commissionsForm.vue`) component.
 It's a pretty typical Vue/Vuex form submitting data to an AWS API endpoint which will trigger the code in the Lambda Node.js function.

+`GLACommissionsVueFrontEnd/src/store.js` contains Vuex code

+`GLACommissionsVueFrontEnd/src/components/commissionsForm.vue` contains most of the html

+If you have vue-cli installed you can spin this up locally with the `npm run dev` command from the `GLACommissionsVueFrontEnd/` directory

 ## AWS Lambda Node.js function